-These two elements of the visual console allow to add complex pie or vertical/horizontal bars graphs to a visual console.
-Unlike a combined graph of the “pie” or “bars” type, these serialized graphs incorporate data from a single module, with a special format.
-Only a “Text” module that contains series of data in the following format can be added:
+These two elements of the visual console allow to add complex pie or vertical/horizontal bar graphs to a visual console.
+Unlike a “pie” or “bar” combined graph, these serialized graphs incorporate data from a single module, with a special format.
+Only a “Text” (string) module that contains series of data in the following format can be added:

 tag,value tag2,value2 tag3,value3 tag4,value4 ..

 Up to a maximum of six elements.
 To create a module with this data, it is recommended to do it with an agent plugin.